-- 1. Park the vehicle directly in front of a wall or screen on a level surface, approximately 25 feet (7.6 meters) away.
+1. Park the vehicle directly in front of a wall or screen on a level surface, approximately 25 feet (7.6 meters) away.

-- (1) Eight feet
+- (1) 8 feet (2.4 meters)

 - (2) Center height of lamp to ground

-- (3) Twenty-five feet
+- (3) 25 feet (7.6 meters)

-- (4) Horizontal reference line - 2.
-Measure the height from the center of your headlamp (indicated by a 3.0 mm circle on the lens) to the ground and mark an 8 foot (2.4 meter) horizontal reference line on the vertical wall or screen at this height (a piece of masking tape works well).
+- (4) Horizontal reference line

+2. Measure the height from the center of your headlamp (indicated by a 3.0 mm circle on the lens) to the ground and mark an 8 foot (2.4 meter) horizontal reference line on the vertical wall or screen at this height (a piece of masking tape works well).

-- 3. Turn on the low beam headlamps to illuminate the wall or screen and open the hood.
-Cover one of the headlamps so no light hits the wall. - 4.
-On the wall or screen you will observe a light pattern with a distinct horizontal edge towards the right.
-If this edge is not at the horizontal reference line, the beam will need to be adjusted so the edge is at the same height as the horizontal reference line.
+3. Turn on the low beam headlamps to illuminate the wall or screen and open the hood.
+Cover one of the headlamps so no light hits the wall.

+4. On the wall or screen you will observe a light pattern with a distinct horizontal edge towards the right.
+If this edge is not at the horizontal reference line, the beam y horizontal reference line, the beam will need to be adjusted so the edge is at the same height as the horizontal reference line.